-37 Then Jesus gave a loud shout and breathed out His spirit;6 38 and the veil of the temple was torn in two from top to bottom.7 39 Well when the centurion, who was standing opposite Him, saw that He breathed out His spirit after giving such a loud shout,8 he said, "This man really was God's Son!"9
+the temple was torn in two from top to bottom.
+39 Well when the centurion, who was standing opposite Him, saw that He breathed out His spirit after giving such a loud shout, he said, "This man really was God's Son!"